-A selected study of major authors, genres, periods, and/or themes in American Literature, this course may include such writers as Thoreau, Hawthorne, Whitman, Dickinson, Frost, Faulkner, Hemingway and Morrison.
+A selected study of authors, genres, periods, and/or themes in American Literature.
 May be repeated if the topic changes.
 Prerequisite: ENG 112 or 112H.
 Meets General Education Distribution Area IV.B.

 ENG 207 Creative Writing

 An introductory class, creative writing allows students to explore imaginative resources, develop descriptive power, and experiment with original poetry, fiction, and creative nonfiction.
 Prerequisite: ENG 112 or 112H.
 Meets General Education Distribution Area IV.A.